mlondi17/semantic-search-on-browser-history/README.md

 2. In order to perform semantic search on our urls we have to first generete the embeddings and create a search index on atlas.
 Make sure you [follow the video](https://www.youtube.com/watch?v=JEBDfGqrAUA&t=207s) on how to do that.

-3. After generate the embeddings and set up your search index in atlas.
+3. After generating the embeddings and setting up your search index in atlas.
 You can now query your database for the url that matches your description.
 You can run semantic_search.py and insert your query.

 ## License